-Holy, Toledo!
-This Ohio City Is Voting to Give Legal Rights to a Lake
+Holy Toledo!
+This Ohio city is voting to give legal rights to a lake.

 “We are looking at every possible legal option at this point,” says Lesicko.
 “We have not made any decisions about how we’re going to proceed [if it passes], but I would say every legal option is on the table right now.”

 Lesicko also counters the idea that farmers are currently acting recklessly toward the lake, saying that they are in fact concerned about the pollution in Lake Erie and are pushing individual conservation measures rooted in “research-based” science, like planting cover crops and reducing the amount of fertilizer they use.
-Lesicko told the New York Times it’s important to be patient as it could take decades to see how these activities improve the lake’s health.
+Lesicko told the New York Times it’s important to be patient because it could take decades to see how these activities improve the lake’s health.
 (Still, according to a 2016 study led by researchers at the Ohio State University, agricultural conservation practices like limiting fertilizer use and others Lesicko mentioned wouldn’t be enough to ensure clean water in the long term.)

 Another key concern for agricultural businesses, according to Lesicko, is costly litigation.
 “We are talking about a cost to small and large businesses alike.
 This is anybody across the board.
 We’re talking about jobs.
 We’re talking about paychecks,” she says.
-“We’re talking about businesses who want to focus on doing what they do to sustain themselves, and instead, their money and their effort and their time are going to have to go towards defending themselves in lawsuits.
+“We’re talking about businesses who want to focus on doing what they do to sustain themselves, and instead their money and their effort and their time are going to have to go toward defending themselves in lawsuits.
 Regulation by litigation is not the right approach.”

 Although Toledo, like many cities, is a Democrat–dominated area, Miller says campaigning in a state that supported Donald Trump in 2016 has been challenging, and they’re not sure how the vote will land on Tuesday.
-People, she says, have slammed doors in the group’s face and once someone shouted at a volunteer: “The lake doesn’t pay taxes!
+People, she says, have slammed doors in the group’s face, and once someone shouted at a volunteer, “The lake doesn’t pay taxes!
 It shouldn’t have rights!”
 Advocates counter that access to clean water should be a nonpartisan issue.
 “Everybody needs to drink the water,” O’Dell says.
 “Doesn’t matter if you’re red or blue.”

 Miller says she is “optimistic” right now.
 “I think that people are aware of the issue,” she adds.
 “And I think that the people who really get it and really care understand the importance of coming out and voting.”